hilbix/tino/harmful/snap.md

   - Stop `snapd` again
   - Allow `snapd` to communicate with the outside world

-However this is like shooting in the foot in case you are hungry.
+However this is like shooting yourself in your foot in case you are hungry.
 Because then you get into hospital, which then offers you a meal.

 As Snap is now inevitable part of Ubuntu (you won't get updates on Chromium if you refuse to use Snap),